Note: We’re excited to introduce you to our special guest writer, Evelyn Hill, a minimalist, a vegan and a super talented creative.

 I was at a beauty shop the other day, looking for a red lipstick to wear for a date with my husband.
 I just wanted a red lipstick, as mine had run out, that’s all.
-I wasn’t looking for anything else and in fact knew the one I wanted.
+I wasn’t looking for anything else and knew the one I wanted.
 It was supposed to be a quick run in and out.

 An hour later, I was still in the shop.
 A salesgirl had cornered me (not a fan when that happens, frankly) and was trying to get me to try other red lipsticks.
 There were at least 50 that I could see, just from where I was standing.